-Today’s post is a guest entry from Terry Whalen, Managing Director at CPC Search, a San Francisco pay-per-click agency.
+Today’s post is by Terry Whalen, Managing Director at Sum Digital, a San Francisco digital marketing agency.
 Terry has managed millions in PPC spend for consumer and B2B advertisers since 2006.

 We all know LinkedIn has a PPC platform – but do we always consider LinkedIn when we’re evaluating how to grow PPC programs?
 At least for me, sometimes the answer is “not so much.”
 But, for B2B advertisers targeting a specific audience, LinkedIn Ads can work (take a half-hour and watch the how-to webinar), and they can scale.
 I’ve seen LinkedIn add up to 20% of a PPC program’s conversions while adhering to target efficiency metrics.